Former Rep. John Dingell, Longest-Serving Member Of Congress, Dies At 92

 The man who served in the U.S. Congress longer than anyone else in history has died.

-John Dingell, a Democrat who represented Michigan in the U.S. House of Representatives starting in 1955 until January 2015, died Thursday at the age of 92, Michigan Gov. Gretchen Whitmer confirmed on Twitter.
-Dingell served for 59 years in Congress and cast more than 21,000 roll call votes.
+John Dingell, a Democrat who represented Michigan in the U.S. House of Representatives starting in 1955 until January 2015, died Thursday at the age of 92, his wife, Rep. Debbie Dingell, confirmed.
+John Dingell served for 59 years in Congress and cast more than 21,000 roll call votes.
 He was undefeated in 30 elections.

+Debbie Dingell wrote, "It is with a heavy heart that we announce the passing of John David Dingell, Jr., former Michigan Congressman and longest-serving member of the United States Congress.
+Congressman Dingell died peacefully today at his home in Dearborn. ...

+"He was a lion of the United States Congress and a loving son, father, husband, grandfather, and friend.
+He will be remembered for his decades of public service to the people of Southeast Michigan, his razor sharp wit, and a lifetime of dedication to improving the lives of all who walk this earth," she said.

 "Every now and then, you hear the expression somebody is a 'living legend.'
 That doesn't even begin to describe John Dingell," then-House Minority Leader Nancy Pelosi, D-Calif., said as Dingell began his retirement in 2015.